 - Prepare and present a continuing education lecture

 - Candidates must currently possess an OD degree from an Accreditation Council on Optometric Education (ACOE) accredited institution or will have attained an OD degree, from said institution, prior to matriculation.

 - By congressional law, candidates must be citizens of the United States.

-Admission Criteria: OD degree from an Accreditation Council on Optometric Education (ACOE) accredited school or college of optometry, US citizen.
 The residency coordinator decides which candidates to rank for the match and determines the sequential ranking of those candidates based upon the application materials, interview, and letters of recommendation.
-Final candidate selections are reviewed by the Chief of Optometry and the approved list is submitted to ORMatch by the Residency Coordinator.
-ORMatch contacts the Residency Coordinator with the results of the match who informs the Residency Director at SCCO/MBKU of the results.
-Note: all residency applicants will be evaluated without regard to sex, sexual orientation, race, color, creed, age, national origin, disability, or any other applicable legally protected status.
+Final candidate selections are reviewed by the Chief of Optometry and the list is submitted to ORMatch by the Residency Coordinator.
+ORMatch contacts the Residency Coordinator with the results of the match, who informs the Residency Director at SCCO/MBKU of the results.
+Note: all residency applicants will be evaluated without regard to sex, sexual orientation, race, color, religion, creed, age, national origin, disability, or any other applicable legally protected status.

-$35,438 – as determined by VA central office, not contingent upon productivity.
+$44,517 – determined by VA central office, not contingent upon productivity.